Northeast Greenland – Scoresby Sund In Depth

 |GROUP SIZE||12 Guests only|

-We fly to one of the world’s smallest airports, Constable Point, located at the end of a narrow fjord.
-Weembark the M/S Balto and make ourselve at home.
-We are now in a part of the world where we aretotally dependent on ice and weather conditions.
+We fly from Iceland to one of the world’s smallest airports, Constable Point, located at the end of a narrow fjord.
+We embark the M/S Balto and make ourselves at home.
+We are now in a part of the world where we are totally dependent on ice and weather conditions.
 Our exact itinerary depends on these factors and onthe wildlife we encounter.
 Our ambition is to make landings every day with our rigid Zodiac crafts.

 Exploration of Scoresby Sund